A multi-channel approach for automatic microseismic event association using RANSAC-based arrival time event clustering(RATEC): Motivation

 To eliminate false picks generated by a time picking algorithm due to background noise, a classifier for true event picks is necessary.
 Such a classifier needs to learn the pattern of a seismic event from all arrival-time picks and apply a rule to cluster the picks into two groups: true event and false picks.
 It also needs to be robust enough to accommodate the variety of patterns shown by different events.
 Since the true first-arrival times of any isolated seismic event result in a predictable moveout curve on a monitoring receiver array, a parametric model for valid moveouts can be used to build a classifier for true picks of an actual seismic event.

 Moveout curves have been studied extensively in seismology by \cite{Dix1955} and \cite*{Dellinger1993} (See Appendix A).
 For homogeneous media, it is simply a hyperbola. \cite{Dix1955} proved that moveout curves can also be modeled as hyperbolas for isotropic layered media when the receivers have small offsets relative to an event epicenter.
-He also gave explicit parametric equations for such curves (as a rotated hyperbola) when a tilting layer is present. \cite{Dellinger1993} showed that for TI (transverse isotropic) media, an elliptic parametric model can be used to approximate the expected moveout curves.
-Since horizontal variation in velocity is relatively small in microseismic monitoring, a hyperbola can be used to approximate the arrival time moveout curve for event in non-layered media as well.
-To sum up, for a surface monitoring receiver array in microseismic monitoring, a quadratic parametric model exists for a moveout curve observed on receiver array from a valid seismic event.
+He also gave explicit parametric equations for such curves (as a rotated hyperbola) when a tilting layer is present. \cite{Dellinger1993} showed that for transverse isotropic (TI) media, an elliptic parametric model can be used to approximate the expected moveout curves.
+Since horizontal variation in velocity is relatively small in microseismic monitoring, a hyperbola can be used to approximate the arrival time moveout curve for an event in non-layered media as well.
+To sum up, for a surface monitoring receiver array in microseismic monitoring, a quadratic parametric model exists for a moveout curve observed on a receiver array from a valid seismic event.
 Thus, the problem of finding the true picks for a seismic event can be solved by fitting a parametric model using picked arrival times.
-For simplicity, we only consider isotropic media with short offsets in this study which corresponds to a hyperbola.
+For simplicity, we only consider isotropic media with short offsets in this study, which corresponds to a hyperbola.
 Ellipses share the same quadratic model as hyperbolas, but with different parameter requirements.

 However, due to poor SNR on surface monitoring arrays, there are many false picks that are far from true event moveout curves which we refer to as outliers.
-Least squares curve fitting uses as many data points as possible to minimize the amount of misfit error.
-Although it is the optimal solution under a Gaussian random noise assumption, it fails dramatically in the presence of outliers.
+Curve fitting like least squares uses as many data points as possible to minimize the amount of misfit error.
+Although it is the optimal solution under a Gaussian random noise assumption, it fails dramatically in the presence of outliers which are unlikely to be Gaussian distributed.
 We, instead, adopt a random sampling scheme that repeatedly uses a minimum number of data points to fit a curve, and selects the best curve (hypothesized model) as the one with the most data points close to it, i.e., with the maximum number of inliers.